 This combines with our three decades of experience in dampness in buildings, to create the premier indoor air quality management service in Yorkshire.

 Ventilation system manufacturers are the experts on equipment, they make it afterall.
 However, qualified and experienced specialist surveyors like us, add another extra layer of knowledge.
 We know buildings and building materials.
-Together with our ventilation qualifications, these skills ensure that the right equipment is chosen, based on a thorough site evaluation, with evidence based specification of any improvements in ventilation.

 Where indoor air quality and mould is concerned, there is no such thing as a magic bullet; no ‘one size fits all’ method.
 It’s not just that all houses are different; two semi-detached houses, adjacent to each other are quite similar.
 However, people differ; their habits, comfort levels, work patterns, numbers of children, pets and hobbies… the list goes on.
 There really is no such thing as the average house.